Drug Abuse Rehab In San Diego

 SAMHSA reports that around 1.5 million people in America used the powerful central nervous stimulant known as cocaine.
-This potent and addictive drug gives the user a euphoric feeling, which only last around 30 minutes.
+This potent and addictive drug gives the user a euphoric feeling, which only lasts around 30 minutes.
 Even in small doses, cocaine can speed up the heart and tighten the blood vessels, putting the user at risk for heart attack and stroke.

 Commonly abused hallucinogens include PCP, LSD, mescaline, peyote, Ecstasy (MDMA), and psilocybin mushrooms.
 According to reports, around 1 million people use hallucinogens.

 Known as the most addictive substance in the world, and called “the king of narcotics,” heroin use has increased in the last five years.
 According to reports, the number of users increased from 215,000 in 2002 to almost 700,000 in 2012.
-Users of heroin are at increased risk for blood-borne infections.
+Users of heroin are at increased risk for blood-borne infections

 Synthetic cannabinoids are man-made mind-altering substances that are sprayed on plant material so it can be smoked.
 These drugs are also sold as liquids, which can be inhaled or vaporized in e-cigarettes.
 Cannabinoids are related to the marijuana plant, often being called synthetic weed.
 While marketed as “safe,” these drugs affect the brain more powerfully than marijuana, and are often unpredictable.